-Nana Henewaa ePublications is dedicated to provide free literary materials mainly to tell our African stories as it is, by Africans and those that love Africa.
-We have objective to accept papers that have been rejected by Western publishers and journals because such materials tell the true stories about Africa and the continent's issues.
-We are proudly African and proudly Afrocentric.
+Nanahenewaa-Wangari-Ntombikayise ePublications is dedicated to provide free literary materials mainly to tell our Afrikan stories as it is, by Afrikans and those that love Afrika.
+We have objective to accept papers that have been rejected by Western publishers and journals because such materials tell the true stories about Afrika and the continent's issues.
+We are proudly Afrikan and proudly Afrocentric.

 (+27) 069 868 1685